Top 5 Reasons You're Not Losing Belly Fat — And How To Change That

 2. You’re stressed out

-Another point to take into consideration with stress is that many of us tend to eat more highly processed foods when we are stressed.
+When your body is under stress, it stores more of the energy from your food as fat, so it’s important to be mindful of what you eat.
 If your idea of ‘comfort food’ is a big greasy burger, a block of chocolate or a packet of chips, then these foods may not be the best option if you’re wanting to lose belly fat.

 3. You’re not doing the right type of training